incognito-keywords

 It's possible to obtain a list of all ikeyword packages with:

-name => new-or-existing-ikeyword-
+ensurename => new-or-existing-ikeyword-

 If name already names an ikeyword (a symbol in the

-package), then return that ikeyword.Else, create the ikeyword (interning a symbol with that name in the
+ikeywordpackage), then return that ikeyword.Else, create the ikeyword (interning a symbol with that name in the

-package), then return the new ikeyword.Attempting to create an ikeyword with the name of one of the 978 symbols in the
+ikeywordpackage), immediately export it (from theikeywordpackage), then return the new ikeyword.Attempting to create an ikeyword with the name of one of the 978 symbols in the

-package is an error, as this would almost inevitably result in symbol conflicts, which would defeat the whole point of ikeywords!
+common-lisppackage is an error, as this would almost inevitably result in symbol conflicts, which would defeat the whole point of ikeywords!
 Function

-=> ikeyword-package-
+package=> ikeyword-package-

 This convenience function simply returns the

-package.It's basically equivalent to
+ikeywordpackage.It's basically equivalent to

-(find-package '#:ikeyword)
+(find-package '#:ikeyword).

 ⚓